 Peter has spent his entire 15-year career in the renewable energy sector, with experience across the spectrum of projects and markets, from small rooftop solar in Massachusetts to large utility-scale wind in Texas.
 Prior to joining Terraform, Peter held a variety of commercial positions at SunPower Corporation, Evolution Markets and Avangrid Renewables.

-Before beginning his career in renewables, Peter served as an Americorp volunteer working on environmental conservation projects throughout the western U.S. Peter has a Bachelor’s degree from Yale University and Master’s degree from Roskilde University (Denmark).
+Before beginning his career in renewables, Peter served as an Americorp volunteer working on environmental conservation projects throughout the western U.S. Peter has a Master’s degree from Roskilde University (Denmark) and a Bachelor’s degree from Yale University.